 '''

 C:\Program Files\BeyondTrust\PBIS\Enterprise> .\btopt.exe --help

 btopt - configures local Windows options

 Usage: btopt OPTIONS

 OPTIONS:

+--status

 Show current configuration status

---status

-Only search the Default Cell on the local domain

 --narrowsearch

-Search the Default Cell across all domains and two-way forest
+Only search the default cell on the local domain

 --widesearch

+Search the default cell across all domains and two-way forest

+trust

+--sequential

 Use sequential IDs instead of hashed IDs

---sequential

 --hashed

 Use hashed IDs

+Allow the use of aliases for users and groups from other domains.

 --foreignaliases

-Allow the use of aliases for users and groups from other domains.

 --noforeignaliases

 Disallow the use of aliases for users and groups from other

 domains.

 Use the Global Catalog to speed up searches (default)

---usegc
+--useqc

+--ignoregc

 Do not use the Global Catalog to speed up searches

---ignoregc

 --startUID=#

 Sets the initial UID number for a cell (if --sequential)

 --startGID=#

 Sets the initial GID number for a cell (if --sequential)

 --minID=#

 Sets minimum UID and GID number configurable through the UI

 --cell=LDAPPATH

 Identifies the cell whose initial IDs (if --sequential)

 Example: LDAP://somedc/ou=anou,dc=somecom,dc=com

 --enableloginnames

 Sets the default login names to all the users enabled in all the

 cells.

+Disable the enable default login names option to all users

 --disableloginnames

-Disable the enable default login names option to all users

 enabled in all the cells.

 --disablesuggestbutton

 Disable "Suggest" button, which is used to suggest UID/GID

 assignment to users and groups in the cells.

 Enable "Suggest" button, which is used to suggest UID/GID

 --enablesuggestbutton

 assignment to users and groups in the cells.

 Sets the maximum number of groups to display for a user on the

 --maxGroupsForUser=#

 Properties dialog box.

+Sets the maximum number of events that can be used in a batch

 --maxArchiveEventsPerBatch=#

-Sets the maximum number of events that can be used in a batch

 while archiving.

 --enablegidvalidation

 The Active Directory user account will be associated with the GID

 value migrated from the UNIX/Linux account information.

 --disablegidvalidation

 When turned off, you can set the GID value to any number - the

 GID value is not associated with a specific group.
 GID validation

 is disabled by default.
 When GID validation is disabled, the

 --minID option is enforced but there are no other restrictions.

 Any numerical GID can be selected.

 --enableAssumeDefaultCell

 Enables Assume Default Cell.

 --disableAssumeDefaultCell

 Disables Assume Default Cell.

+Displays this usage information

 --help

-Displays this usage information

-If the --startUID or --startGID option is set, the --cell option must also be set.

 '''